Skip to main content

 Third Year

-The main accomplishments of the third year are 1) completion of all remaining course requirements; 2) selection of two dissertation committee members; 3) and completion of the third-year oral examination by the beginning of the third year.
+The main accomplishments of the third year are (1) completion of all remaining course requirements, (2) selection of two dissertation committee members, and (3) completion of the third-year oral examination by the beginning of the third year.

 Fourth Year

 By December of the fourth year, all students must have completed the dissertation prospectus and scheduled a presentation date with two dissertation committee advisors.
-A prospectus is not “approved” until the two advisors have agreed that the chapter (or paper) presented orally, are satisfactory.
+A prospectus is not “approved” until the two advisors have agreed that the chapter (or paper) presented orally is satisfactory.
 A student who is writing a three-paper dissertation must also present an executive summary linking all three proposed papers.
 Students are encouraged to add a third faculty advisor after the prospectus has been accepted, thereby completing the dissertation committee.
 These three advisors must come from within Harvard and must include a member of the PhD committee, a HKS-appointed faculty member, and a Harvard Griffin GSAS-appointed faculty member.
 No readers are assigned by the PhD committee unless one of these affiliations is not met.

 Dissertation